 The University of Tartu gives out annual awards to recognise its members’ outstanding achievements in giving higher education, doing research and serving society to value their visibility at the university and in society.
 In giving out the annual awards, the university proceeds from its strategic plan and good practices.

 Members of the Rector’s Office and the councils of institutes, colleges and non-faculty institutions may propose the nominees for the contribution to society award, research award and language award to the committees formed by the rector.
-Students can submit nominations for the teaching staff of the year award on the website of the Student Union.
+Students can submit nominations for the teaching staff of the year award via the proposal form.

 The deadline of submitting the nominees for all annual awards is 20 December.

 The University of Tartu contribution to society award is given to recognise a university member or working group who has had a significant impact on the development of society in the previous year.
 The award has been given since 2021.